Hugh Gibson (American pioneer): Escape, 1759

 In October 1758, after French and Indian forces were defeated in an attack on the British outpost of Fort Ligonier, Pisquetomen and Gibson moved to Muskingum.
-There Gibson met Marie Le Roy and Barbara Leininger, two girls about 15 years of age, from Switzerland and Germany respectively, who had been captured during the Penn's Creek Massacre on 16 October 1755, and whom he had known at Kittanning and at Kuskusky.
+There, Gibson met Marie Le Roy and Barbara Leininger, two girls about 15 years of age, from Switzerland and Germany respectively, who had been captured during the Penn's Creek Massacre on 16 October 1755, and whom he had known at Kittanning and Kuskusky.
 He also met David Brackenridge, a 21-year-old wagon-driver from Scotland who had been captured during the assault on Loyalhanna on 12 October 1758.

-In March 1759, Barbara Leininger was informed that she was to marry a Lenape warrior, however she told Gibson that "she would sooner be shot than have him for her husband," and she and Le Roy begged Gibson and Brackenridge to escape with them.
-Barbara Leininger pretended to be ill (or possibly menstruating).
+In March 1759, Le Roy (referred to by the family name of Grove in Gibson's narrative) was informed that she was to marry a Lenape man.
+She told Gibson that "she would sooner be shot than have him for her husband," and she and Leininger begged Gibson to escape with them.
+Leininger pretended to be ill (or possibly menstruating).
 They may have been exploiting the Lenape practice of requiring sick persons to live outside the community, as a form of quarantine to prevent the spread of contagious disease, or traditions related to the seclusion of girls at puberty, when Lenape custom required them to stay isolated in a menstruation hut.
-Marie Le Roy volunteered to stay with her and care for her in a small camp about seven miles from the village.
+Le Roy volunteered to stay with her and care for her in a small camp about seven miles from the village.
 Gibson then asked Pisquetomen if he could go in search of Pisquetomen's horse, which had wandered off, and Pisquetomen agreed to allow Gibson to go after the horse.
 Gibson proposed that he also be allowed to do some hunting, and Pisquetomen provided Gibson with a rifle, powder and shot, as well as blankets and shirts and a deerskin for making moccasins.
 Pisquetomen mentioned that he planned to dig up hoppenies (peanuts) near Le Roy and Leininger's camp.